0ntee/Portfolio/01_Autonomous_Analytics_Agent/README.md

 - **Zero-Trust Network Cutoff (`unshare -n`):** To prevent LLM code hallucinations from leaking environment variables, API tokens, or keys to third-party servers, the execution process is wrapped in native **Linux Network Namespaces** via `unshare -n`.
 The code runs with absolute hardware-level network isolation without requiring `sudo` privileges.
 - **Deterministic Reflexion Loop:** Implemented using LangGraph conditional edges.
 The supervisor node intercepts runtime tracebacks and `SyntaxError`/`NameError` logs, atomizes them, increments retry metrics, and feeds the error context back to the Planner node for dynamic self-healing.
 - **SFT-Ready ADP Pipeline:** The session history is packaged into immutable, unique Pydantic-validated JSON trajectories tagged with timestamps (`trajectory_YYYYMMDD_HHMMSS.json`).
 This structure complies with the Agent Data Protocol standards, making logs instantly compatible with tools like **LLaMA-Factory** for downstream model alignment via LoRA/QLoRA.
+- **Theoretical Alignment with Cutting-Edge Security Research:** The sandbox architecture and the decouple-and-verify design patterns implemented in this runtime directly align with the defensive concepts outlined in recent AI Agent security studies, specifically the Verify-Before-Commit paradigm.
+For more academic context on defending against tool-stream context hijacking, refer to the paper: VIGIL: Defending LLM Agents Against Tool Stream Injection via Verify-Before-Commit (arXiv:2601.05755).

   *Reference Protocol Guidelines:* For detailed specifications on trajectory data structures, see the official [Agent Data Protocol Documentation](future-link).